On the $e$-positivity of trees and spiders: Further Avenues

 \begin{prop} If a spider $S = S(\lambda_1, \ldots, \lambda_d)$ has a connected partition of every type, then the line graph of $S$, denoted by $S_L$, does as well. \end{prop}

-It is then natural to consider the following conjecture, which we can check is true for all of the $e$-positive spiders that we know of --- namely those mentioned at the end of Section \ref{sec: small spiders}. \begin{conj} If a spider $S$ is $e$-positive, then its line graph, $S_L$, is as well. \end{conj}
+It is then natural to consider the following conjecture, which we can check is true for all of the $e$\nobreakdash-positive spiders that we know of --- namely those mentioned at the end of Section \ref{sec: small spiders}. \begin{conj} If a spider $S$ is $e$\nobreakdash-positive, then its line graph, $S_L$, is as well. \end{conj}

-This question has connections to both Stanley's original observation that $e$-positivity is related to being claw free as well as a class of graphs shown to be $e$-positive by \cite{GS}.
+This question has connections to both Stanley's original observation that $e$\nobreakdash-positivity is related to being claw free, and a class of graphs shown to be $e$\nobreakdash-positive by \cite{GS}.

-Regarding the first connection, Stanley noted that being claw free was related to being $e$-positive, but that the conditions were not equivalent.
-Stanley's smallest example of a non $e$-positive graph with no induced claw was the net, or $S_L$ where $S$ is the non $e$-positive spider $S = S(2,2,2)$.
-In general however, if being claw free is related to being $e$-positive, then one might expect that taking the line graph of a spider, an operation that removes the induced claw, preserves $e$-positivity.
+Regarding the first connection, Stanley noted that being claw free was related to being $e$\nobreakdash-positive, but that the conditions were not equivalent.
+Stanley's smallest example of a non-$e$\nobreakdash-positive graph with no induced claw was the net, or equivalently $S_L$ where $S$ is the non-$e$\nobreakdash-positive spider $S = S(2,2,2)$.
+Thus, if being claw free is related to being $e$\nobreakdash-positive, then one might expect that taking the line graph of a spider, an operation that removes an induced claw, preserves $e$\nobreakdash-positivity.

-For the second connection, note that for spiders of the form $S(\lambda_1, \lambda_2, 1, \ldots, 1)$, and in particular the $e$-positive family $S(n, n-1, 1)$, their line graphs are part of a family of graphs known as $K$-chains, which are shown to be $e$-positive in Corollary 7.7 of \cite{GS}.
+For the second connection, note that for spiders of the form $S(\lambda_1, \lambda_2, 1, \ldots, 1)$, and in particular the $e$\nobreakdash-positive family $S(n, n-1, 1)$, their line graphs are part of a family of graphs known as $K$-chains, which are shown to be $e$\nobreakdash-positive in Corollary 7.7 of \cite{GS}.
 A $K$-chain is a graph consisting of a sequence of complete graphs sequentially identified at a single vertex.
 The line graph of a spider of the form $S(\lambda_1, \lambda_2, 1, \ldots, 1)$ is a chain of multiple $K_2$'s and a single $K_d$.
-Using the $e$-positivity of $K$-chains, one can also see that the converse of our conjecture is false.
-For example, the family of spiders $S(2a+1, 2b+1, 1)$ is not $e$-positive by Theorem \ref{Th: mod-test}, but have $e$-positive line graphs as just noted.
+Using the $e$\nobreakdash-positivity of $K$-chains, one can also see that the converse of our conjecture is false.
+For example, the family of spiders $S(2a+1, 2b+1, 1)$ is not $e$\nobreakdash-positive by Theorem \ref{Th: mod-test}, but have $e$\nobreakdash-positive line graphs as just noted.